 She has written extensively on painting and the visual arts, especially in the long Nineteenth Century concentrating on gender issues, text image relations and visual knowledge.
 Her book La belleza pétrea y la belleza líquida.
 El sujeto femenino en la poesía y las artes victorianas.
 (Petrified Beauty and Liquid beauty.
 The female subject in Victorian Poetry and Visual Arts) was published in 2010 (Editorial Fundamentos).
 Currently she is completing a new book on the construction of visual space in the Nineteenth Century.

 Sylvia L. Hilton

-With a Master in English as a Second Language from University of Minnesota and a Master's in Spanish Civilization, Culture, Language, and Literature from Yale University, Sheila has spent over 30 years collaborating with North American programs in Spain.
-She has served as Resident Director for both Academic Year Abroad and Kalamazoo College in Spain and also as the President of APUNE (Asociación de Programas Universitarios Norteamericanos en España).
-Currently, Sheila is an active professor at several programs in Madrid and is also a collaborating editor for Richmond Publishing.
+With a Master in English as a Second Language from the University of Minnesota and a Master's in Spanish Civilization, Culture, Language, and Literature from Yale University, Sheila has spent over 30 years collaborating with North American programs in Spain.
+She has served as Resident Director for Academic Year Abroad, Kalamazoo College in Spain, and St. Lawrence University and also as the President of APUNE (Asociación de Programas Universitarios Norteamericanos en España).
+She has been a professor for several programs in Madrid.

 Miguel Larrañaga Zulueta